ahmadammarm/simple-go-rest/README.md

 # Simple Stateless Go REST API

-This is a Go Gin project that includes a stateless REST API structure
+This is a Go project that includes a stateless REST API structure used the Gin web framework

 ## Prequisites